ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 **How it works:**

-1. Declaration in the header file tells the compiler: *“These functions exist somewhere, here’s what they look like.”*
+1. Declaration in the header file tells the compiler: *"These functions exist somewhere, here's what they look like."*
 1. Definition in the source file provides the actual code.
 1. Any other `.c` file that includes `mydevice.h` can now call these functions, and the compiler will check the parameters and return types.
 1. At link time, the function calls are connected to their definitions.